Arctyll/veyzen-private/README.md

 ```

 ## Building
-1. Open either the `1.7.10\cloudclient` or `1.8.9\cloudclient` folder and copy the path.
-2. Open a command proment or terminal and change the directory to the copied path.
+1. Open a command proment or terminal and change the directory to the VeyzenClient's folder.
 ```
-cd C:\User\Desktop\cloudclient-main\<version>\cloudclient
+cd C:\User\Desktop\VeyzenClient
 ```
-3. Make a build
+2. Make a build
 ```
 gradlew build
 ```
 You will find the new build in
 ```
-C:\User\Desktop\cloudclient-main\<version>\cloudclient\build\libs
+C:\User\Desktop\VeyzenClient\build\libs
 ```
-4. Copy the .jar file and paste it into your mods folder and launch forge for your version.
+3. Copy the .jar file and paste it into your mods folder and launch forge for your version.

 ## Contributions
 Feel free to fork this project, make changes and finally make a pull request to the development branch.